et118/BackupOrganizer/README.md

 Backup Organizer is an app made to keep track of your data and when you last did a backup.

 ## Run (using podman or docker):
+Make sure to have podman & podman-compose installed, or docker with docker-compose

 - To run the development environment: `make run`
 - To run the tests: `make test`
 - To run the production environment: `make production`